 If you find a hosting company that fits your goals, I’m not a huge fan of counting pennies – but paying the right price for the right features is still important, especially if you are just starting out and on a budget.

-InMotion Hosting has several very affordable plans (see them here), but they have limitations that I’ll cover in the “Limitations” section.
+InMotion Hosting has several very affordable plans (see them here), but they have limitations.
 For unlimited plans comparable to other shared hosting providers, their price point is a bit higher than other shared hosting providers.

 Additionally, beyond the 90-day money-back guarantee, there is no pro-rated refund.
 Pre-paying for a full year is not a bad thing or out of the norm.
 But if you are unsure about your project length, monthly plans such as those offered by HostGator can be worthwhile.